Katamari: Gameplay and setting

-Before each level, the King will often go on a nonsensical rant to The Prince, and refers to himself in the first person plural.
-In most levels, players are presented with a specific size that they must reach as well as a time that they must reach it by.
-As the katamari collects more objects, it becomes larger, as demonstrated by a size chart on its HUD.
-In earlier levels, players are given a katamari similar to the Prince's size, which allows him to only roll up small objects such as tacks and ants.
+Before each level, the King will often go on a nonsensical rant to The Prince, and refers to himself using royal we.
+In Make a Star levels, players are presented with a specific size that the katamari must be before the time limit runs out.
+As the player rolls up objects using the katamari, it becomes larger, as demonstrated by a size chart on its HUD.
+In early levels of the game, players are given a katamari similar to the Prince's size, which allows him to only roll up small objects such as tacks and ants.
 Later levels allow the katamari to grow much larger to the point where it can roll up buildings and clouds.
-As it becomes larger, the katamari is then able to pick up larger objects.
-Living creatures will sometimes attack the katamari if it is smaller than them; once it becomes a certain size, they will often attempt to flee from it.
-If the katamari is only barely able to pick a living creature up, they will be knocked away; if they are not rolled up in time, they will escape.
-If players are attacked or crash, the katamari will sometimes lose items.
-If players roll up a long, slender object such as a pencil, it will sometimes poke outwards and cause the katamari to roll awkwardly until more objects are rolled up.
+As the katamari becomes larger, the katamari is then able to pick up larger objects.
+Living and non-living creatures will sometimes attack the katamari if it is smaller than them; once the katamari reaches a certain size, the creature may run away from the large katamari that could pick them up.
+If the katamari is only barely able to pick a creature up, the player along with the katamari will be knocked away; if the creature is not rolled up in time, the creature will run off and escape.
+If players are attacked or crash into walls or large objects, the katamari will lose items.
+If players roll up a long, slender object such as a pencil, the object will sometimes poke outwards out of the katamari and cause the katamari to roll awkwardly until more objects are rolled up.
 In more recent games, players can hit a glowing pillar that causes all items close to the katamari that are small enough to be sucked into it.